nlgranger/SeqTools/docs/tutorial.rst

 evaluation can dramatically reduce the delay to obtain any individual results.
 Furthermore, on can chain several transformations in a pipeline.
-This is particularly convenient when intermediate transformations are memory heavy because the intermediate results are stored for only one element at a time:
+This is particularly convenient when intermediate transformations are memory heavy because SeqTools only stores intermediate results for one element at a time:

 >>> def f(x):
 ...     # This intermediate result takes a lot of space...